Elnu Abenaki Tribe

 The Elnu Abenaki Tribe is a state-recognized tribe in Vermont, who claim descent from Abenaki people.
 They are not federally recognized as a Native American tribe.
 Vermont has no federally recognized tribes.
 They are the smallest of Vermont's four state-recognized tribes with 60 members in 2016.
-The Odanak First Nation in Quebec regard it as a fraudulent organization.
+The Abenaki First Nations at Odanak and Wôlinak based in the province of Québec, whose traditional homeland Ndakina includes northern Massachusetts, Vermont, New Hampshire, Maine, and into Québec and the Maritimes and who regard it as a fraudulent organization.